Cultural triangle of Sri Lanka

 Dambula boasts of being the largest town in Matale district of Sri Lanka, dotted with a host of local eateries in the center and a few retreats/resorts in the outskirts.
 You can catch an Air con bus numbered- 41/42/43 for an LKR 300, entry to the caves is free.

 I found a quaint place run by a lovely family just about 1 km from the bus stop and about 3 km from Dambulla Golden Temple (Dambulla Caves).
 I would highly suggest this place, for the sheer hospitality of the family.
 All it took was a sudden heavy shower, exchange of smile and the mutual love for dogs.
-They were kind enough to invite me to have food with the family and like all mothers do, she fed me fine.
+They were kind enough to invite me to have food with the family and as all mothers do, she fed me fine.

-Dambulla cave temple is a sacred pilgrimage site, a UNESCO world heritage site and one of the best preserved temple with over 150 statues of Buddha.
+Dambulla cave temple is a sacred pilgrimage site, a UNESCO world heritage site and one of the best-preserved temple with over 150 statues of Buddha.
 Having said that, it failed to impress me and can be skipped unless you have half a day to spare and wish to do everything on the Sri Lanka checklist.

 A place I would I ask everyone to visit!
 For many it is just a destroyed kingdom, but for me it was close to an architectural marvel.
 Many also skip this due to the enormously high fee, luckily enough it is half the cost for all SAARC nations; make sure to carry your passport along as proof.
 Entry costed- USD 15 (after discount).